-Our agency is a top national producer for Aetna Medicare Supplements in 2016.
+Our agency is a top national producer for Aetna Medicare Supplements for several years now.
 That’s how much we like them.

 Aetna has been around for over 160 years, so if you like stability, this insurance company will deliver it.
 They paid their first Medicare claim way back in 1966.
 Currently, they are based in Brentwood, Tennessee.
 Depending on which plan you choose, Aetna Medicare supplement have much to offer.

 Aetna Medicare Supplement Insurance Plans help to: